OrdinaryMagician/marisa_m/README.md

 While all the usual characters were out and about doing their fightin', there was one young girl doing some adventuring of her own. **Marisa the Ashen**, an aspiring **Anarukon** spellsword and faithful roommate of **Ibuki Miyamoto**.
 She saw what her good friend was doing, and she wanted to earn some glory of her own too, fighting demons, magic beasts, or whatever else she wished to encounter.

 This side mod serves as a bit of a *"coda"* for the entire **DEMOLITIONIST** series, and shines some light into a somewhat neglected character that I very much care about, as we share a name.
-Now let **Marisa** unleash her powers unto the vile hordes of Hell, or the wicked armies of the Serpent Riders, whichever it may be...
+Now let **Marisa** unleash her powers unto the vile hordes of **Hell**, or the wicked armies of the **Serpent Riders**, whichever it may be...
 They will all burn to ashes at her hands.

 ---